640 South State StreetDover, Delaware 19901

 You may not be able to prevent cervical spondylosis, but these steps may reduce your risk:

 Stay physically active.

 Use good posture.

-Prevent neck injuries by always wearing a seatbelt in vehicles and using the right equipment and the right form when exercising or playing sports.
+Prevent neck injuries by always using the right equipment and the right form when exercising or playing sports.

-Talk with your health care provider about the best nonsurgical steps to help relieve your symptoms, possibly a combination approach of medication and physical therapy.
+Talk with your healthcare provider about the best nonsurgical steps to help relieve your symptoms.
+The best way to go could possibly be a combination approach of medicine and physical therapy.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.